swiftlang/swift-evolution/proposals/0478-default-isolation-typealias.md

 ## Revision history

+* Revision 6 (pre-second review):
+  * Add a section with criteria for adding new attributes and modifiers as `default` candidates.
 * Revision 5 (pre-second-review):
   * Changed file-level default isolation to apply to top-level globals (script mode) and allow existing rules to reject illegal defaults.
   * Explicitly mention kinds of declarations that file-default isolation does not apply to.